 This computer package contains an extended version of the program used to obtain the results reported in the above paper.
 Briefly, it can be used to estimate the X:A ratio of effective population size, taking into account changes in population size and weak selection (e.g., selection on codon bias).

 This computer package implements the two-allele model with reversible mutation, selection, and varying population size described in Zeng and Charlesworth (2009).
-The program is written in C and requires several supporting packages.
-Details of installation and usage can be found in the manual included in the package.
-Last updated: 20 Nov 2015.
+It can be used to infer demographic, detect selection on codon usage, and find evidence for GC-biased gene conversion.